 Membership is open to everyone of any nationality with an interest in stained glass.
 There are two classes of membership: Freeman and Liveryman.
 New members join as Freemen and may after a time apply to become Liverymen.

 Download an application form here.
 It asks applicants to name two existing members of the Company to sponsor their application, one of whom must be a member of the Governing body, the Court.
 Applicants who do not know a member of the Company should not let this deter them from applying.
 The Company can arrange introductions.
-Have a look at this short video in which members of the Company tell us why they value it.

 Benefits of Membership